People use fast and flat simulation to reason about new games

 \section{Acknowledgments}

-We thank Max Kleiman-Weiner, Laura Schulz, Rebecca Saxe, Mira Bernstein, Scott Stern, Ilia Sucholutsky, Lance Ying, Junyi Chu, Tracey Mills, Jacob Andreas, Tyler Brooke-Wilson, Judy Fan, Yuka Machino, Sydney Levine, Ionatan Kuperwajs, Umang Bhatt, Gabriel Poesia, and Ben Prystawski for comments on the manuscript or helpful conversations that informed this work.
+We thank Max Kleiman-Weiner, Laura Schulz, Rebecca Saxe, Mira Bernstein, Scott Stern, Ilia Sucholutsky, Lance Ying, Junyi Chu, Tracey Mills, Jacob Andreas, Tyler Brooke-Wilson, Judy Fan, Yuka Machino, Sydney Levine, Ionatan Kuperwajs, Umang Bhatt, Wei Ji Ma, Kevin Smith, Nathaniel Daw, Gabriel Poesia, and Ben Prystawski for comments on the manuscript or helpful conversations that informed this work.
 Thank you to the family and friends of the authors for many fun game nights.
+We also thank our reviewers for their very helpful suggestions in revising our manuscript.

-This work was supported by AFOSR (FA9550-22-1-0387), the ONR Science of AI program (N00014-23-1-2355), a Schmidt AI2050 Fellowship to JBT, and the Siegel Family Quest for Intelligence at MIT.
-KMC acknowledges support from the Cambridge Trust and King's College Cambridge.
-LCW acknowledges support from a Stanford HAI Fellowship.
-GT acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant DGE-2234660.
-TLG acknowledges support from the NOMIS Foundation.
-AW acknowledges support from a Turing AI Fellowship under grant EP/V025279/1, The Alan Turing Institute, and the Leverhulme Trust via CFI.
+KMC discloses support from from the NSF SBE SPRF (2507321) and the Cambridge Trust and King's College Cambridge.
+JBT and CEZ disclose support from AFOSR (FA9550-22-1-0387) and the ONR Science of AI program (N00014-23-1-2355).
+JBT additionally discloses support from a Schmidt AI2050 Fellowship and the Siegel Family Quest for Intelligence at MIT.
+LCW discloses support from a Stanford HAI Fellowship.
+GT discloses support from the National Science Foundation Graduate Research Fellowship under Grant DGE-2234660.
+TLG discloses support from the NOMIS Foundation.
+AW discloses support from a Turing AI Fellowship under grant EP/V025279/1, The Alan Turing Institute, and the Leverhulme Trust via CFI.
 This work is supported (in part) by ELSA - European Lighthouse on Secure and Safe AI funded by the European Union under grant agreement No. 101070617.
+CZ, MB, and SC disclose no relevant funding.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.